labzero/guides/languages/css.md

 Favor [placeholders/extends](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholders) over [mixins](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#mixins).

 ## File structure
-Keep variables, mixins, and placeholders, and utility classes (if applicable) in separate files so they can be imported at the top of your main stylesheet(s).
+Keep variables, mixins, placeholders, and utility classes (if applicable) in separate files so they can be imported at the top of your main stylesheet(s).

 Put rules for elements (without classes) underneath those import statements.